Get Schooled

 How to Navigate the Transition from High School to College

 Congratulations on making the transition from high school to college!
 This is a big step in your life, and it's completely normal to feel both excited and nervous about what's to come.
-As you navigate this transition, it's important to be aware of the differences in support between high school and college, as well as the challenges you may face along the way.
+As you navigate this transition, it's important to be aware of potential differences in the types of support you received in high school compared to in college.
+We share tips on how to navigate this transition and what to expect!

 Try using the 4 S's of transition: